Imagine a world where the Prophet ﷺ walks among us — guiding us in this digital age.

 - Put down his device to smile at someone nearby

-Tip: Try putting your phone aside for 10 minutes.
+💡Tip: Try putting your phone aside for 10 minutes.
 Give your family or students full attention — it’s prophetic.

 3. He’d Prioritize the Planet

-In today’s climate-conscious world, he’d likely:
+In today’s climate-conscious world, he’d:

-- Encourage sustainability in remote teaching environments
+- Encourage sustainability in schools and homes.

-Tip: Switch to a reusable water bottle or plant a tree with your child this Rabi’ al-Awwal — connect sunnah with stewardship.
+💡Tip: Switch to a reusable water bottle or plant a tree with your child this Rabi’ al-Awwal — connect sunnah with stewardship.

 4. He’d Uplift Women With Honor

-In today’s world — from online classrooms to corporate spaces — he’d ensure:
+In today’s classrooms and workplaces, he’d ensure:

 - Women are heard and respected